How it Works

 Applicants need to meet our academic requirements (see below) along with your selection criteria

-Contact our GA Liaison Officer anna.doyle@Glasgow,ac.uk to register an existing team member of the GA programme or learn how we can support you to recruit new talent into your company.
+Contact Claire and Anna in the GA Team at email@example.com to register an existing team member of the GA programme or learn how we can support you to recruit new talent into your company.

 More information about the course entry requirements can be found on the degree programme page.

-Contact anna.doyle@Glasgow.ac.uk for the latest update on 2020 course dates (subject to some change and possible online delivery due to Covid-19 crisis)
+Please contact Claire and Anna in the GA Team at firstname.lastname@example.org for the latest update on 2021 course dates (subject to some change and possible continued online delivery due to Covid-19 crisis)

 Planning your apprentice's time off